LizzetClifton/SUMMIT/README.md

 These instructions will get you a copy of the project up and running on your own Colab notebook.

 The data preprocessing notebook, "SUM+MIT_Preprocessing.ipynb", takes the MNIST Digits dataset and the Symbols dataset and converts them into two csv files.
-The two files, "inverted_df.csv.zip" and "inverted_test_df.csv.zip" are zipped up versions of the training and testing csv files that are used in the "FinalCopy.ipynb".
+The two files, "inverted_df.csv.zip" and "inverted_test_df.csv.zip" are zipped up versions of the training and testing csv files that are used in the "SUM+MIT_Application.ipynb".

+The notebook entitled "SUM+MIT_Model.ipynb" shows the process of creating the Convolutional Neural Network and saves that trained model as "cnn.h5", which we have provided for you.

-You could run "SUM+MIT_Preprocessing.ipynb" and generate both "inverted_df" and "inverted_test_df" or you could unzip and use the copies we provided in this repo to simply run "FinalCopy.ipynb".
+You could run "SUM+MIT_Preprocessing.ipynb" and generate both "inverted_df" and "inverted_test_df" or you could unzip and use the copies we provided in this repo.
+Upload those two datafames and the "cnn.h5" model file to run "SUM+MIT_Application.ipynb".

 In order to get a copy of either Colab notebook from this repo, simply click on the file, and click on "Open in Colab".